 Here’s a quick guide to help you grasp how Japan is organized, both geographically and administratively.
 This helps to make sense of Tokyo in the greater context.

-This guidebook is designed around the concept of helping you understand Tokyo from the basis of its many rich neighborhoods.
-But, to better do that, it’s important to understand how Tokyo’s situated.
+I designed this guidebook around the concept of helping you understand Tokyo from the basis of its many rich neighborhoods.
+But, to better do that, it’s important to know how Tokyo’s situated.